Tab (drink): Availability

-The product is also available in the United States Virgin Islands, the Southern African Customs Union, Norway (under the name Tab X-Tra), Canada, and Spain.
+The product was also available in the United States Virgin Islands, the Southern African Customs Union, Norway (under the name Tab X-Tra), Canada, and Spain.
 Tab was available in Australia in the 1960s to 1980s.
-It was also sold in the United Kingdom from the late 1970s to the mid-1990s.
+It was also sold in the United Kingdom from the late 1970s to the mid 1990s.

-As part of their efforts to scale back on under-performing brands during the COVID-19 pandemic, in October 2020 Coca-Cola announced that it was discontinuing Tab, along with Coca-Cola Life, Delaware Punch, Diet Coke Feisty Cherry, Northern Neck Ginger Ale, Diet Northern Neck Ginger Ale, Odwalla and Zico.
+As part of their efforts to scale back on under-performing brands during the COVID-19 pandemic, in October 2020, Coca-Cola announced that it was discontinuing Tab, along with Coca-Cola Life, Delaware Punch, Diet Coke Feisty Cherry, Northern Neck Ginger Ale, Diet Northern Neck Ginger Ale, Odwalla, and Zico.

-As of June 2021, Tab was still available at Coca-Cola stores in Atlanta, Orlando, and Las Vegas and select Georgia locations.
+As of June 2021, Tab was still available at Coca-Cola stores in Atlanta, Orlando, Las Vegas and select Georgia locations.

-In early 2021, a group of Tab soda fans created the Save Tab Soda Committee.
+In 2021, a group of Tab soda fans created the Save Tab Soda Committee.